What are the five Individual Project options, and how should students choose between them?

 - The Individual Project counts toward the HSC mark at a weighting set by NESA.
 Check the current syllabus or school assessment booklet for the exact percentage.

-A 2,500 word essay on a topic in drama, theatre studies or performance criticism.
-The topic is negotiated with the class teacher and approved by NESA (a topic is recorded on the NESA registration system early in the year).
+A 3,500-word Director's Folio based on one text from the NESA Text List for Individual Projects.
+The Folio presents and justifies a directorial concept or vision arising from a deep understanding of the play.
+The text is negotiated with the class teacher and approved by NESA (a topic is recorded on the NESA registration system early in the year).
+Annotated scripts are not a requirement of the project.

 - What it submits

-- The essay (2,500 words, footnoted and referenced) plus the supporting logbook.
+- The Folio (3,500 words, footnoted and referenced) plus the supporting logbook.

 - What it suits